flekschas/jupyter-scatter/API.md

 <h3><a name="scatter.reticle" href="#scatter.reticle">#</a> scatter.<b>reticle</b>(<i>show=Undefined</i>, <i>color=Undefined</i>)</h3>

-Gets or sets the reticle for the point hover interaction.
+Get or set the reticle for the point hover interaction.

 **Arguments:**
 - `show` is a Boolean value to display the reticle when set to `True`.